 Eclipses in Astrology

 Eclipses in Astrology happen around every 6 months.
 You often hear astrologers announce that it is eclipse season because they come in pairs.
-Eclipse Season is highly anticipated and ever so elusive when trying to understand what the heck does that mean in astrology?
+Eclipse Season is highly anticipated and ever so elusive when trying to understand what the heck that means in astrology.

 The Eclipse Path and Visibility